-If you’re considering getting breast implants in Colorado Springs, please read the information and watch below to learn about your options for breast implants surgery from Gregory J. Liebscher, MD, FACS:
+If you’re considering getting breast implants, please read the information and watch the video below to learn about your options for breast implant surgery from Gregory J. Liebscher, MD, FACS, in Colorado Springs, CO:

-According to the American Society for Aesthetic Plastic Surgery (www.surgery.org), there are around 250,000 women each year who receive breast implants.
+According to the American Society for Aesthetic Plastic Surgery (www.surgery.org), there are around 250,000 women each year who receive breast implants, a common cosmetic breast procedure.
 The average age of women who seek breast augmentations is 24, and 90 percent of women have the surgery after having children.

 A breast augmentation is simply the surgical placement of breast implants into the body to improve the breasts’ symmetry or increase the projection and fullness of the breasts.

-Women who are considering having a breast augmentation should read below for more information:
+Women who are considering breast implants should read below for more information:

 Watch the video interview with Mayo Clinic-trained cosmetic surgeon, Dr. Greg Liebscher below to learn more about breast implants and your options for treatment.
 Dr. Liebscher is one of the most experienced and respected plastic surgeons in Colorado Springs:

 Ideal candidates for implants: